If your organisation works with children or vulnerable adults, VAS can help you to get DBS checks on your staff and volunteers.

 You should only arrange a DBS check on a successful job applicant or volunteer.
 You can withdraw an offer if the results show anything that would make the applicant unsuitable.

 You must have a policy on employing ex-offenders if you carry out DBS checks.
 You must show the policy to any applicant who requests it.

 The time it takes to process a DBS check depends on a number of factors including the level of the check, which police forces need to be involved in the check, and whether the details given for the check are correct.
 Generally, it can take around 8 weeks to get a DBS check.

 DBS Checks through VAS

 If your organisation carries out fewer than 100 DBS checks in a year, you must use an umbrella body.
 If you carry out more than 100 DBS checks in a year, you can register with DBS directly.

 As an umbrella body, Voluntary Action Swindon can carry out Standard and Enhanced DBS checks.
 We offer a discounted rate to charities.
-You will need to register with us first.
-Our current prices are as follows:

 Here’s what you will need to do: